AISViz/transformer-gravity/README.md

 These predicted links were then used to inform potential origin-destination (OD) pairs for gravity-informed models to forecast vessel traffic flows.

-***TransformerGravity*** model is designed for vessel traffic flow prediction, incorporating stacked transformers and features from the gravity model (i.e., shipping fluxes at ports and distances between sources and destinations in the shipping network), international bilateral trade volume, and graph metrics of the shipping network.
+***Transformer Gravity*** model is designed for vessel traffic flow prediction, incorporating stacked transformers and features from the gravity model (i.e., shipping fluxes at ports and distances between sources and destinations in the shipping network), international bilateral trade volume, and graph metrics of the shipping network.
 As illustrated in *Figure 1*, the process begins with input sequences that are embedded and passed through self-attention blocks with multi-head attention, dropout, and layer normalization.
 This is followed by feed-forward blocks containing linear layers and dropout, resulting in the output sequence.
 The model is trained using cross-entropy loss with log-softmax, and its performance is evaluated using the *Common Part of Commuters (CPC)* metric, which incorporates commuting patterns from the input data.

 ![2-layered TransformerGravity](images/TG_2Layers.png)